Photography has always been a part of David Ewald’s life.

 Over the years, he has documented many unique stories.
-In this time, he has taken numerous trips to Cuba as a part of Incúbate, Uncorked’s effort to connect emerging Cuban entrepreneurs, part of the Aspen Institute’s Fringe Diplomacy program.
+In this time, he has taken numerous trips to Cuba as a part of Incúbate, Uncorked’s effort to connect emerging Cuban entrepreneurs with their American counterparts, as a part of the Aspen Institute’s Fringe Diplomacy program.

 “I really think that the stuff in Cuba is the up there on my list of things that I am proud of,” Ewald says.
 “I increasingly feel like it’s important.
 All of it falls within this specific period of time because I went there shortly after Obama had started loosening relations.
 Being an American and having it fall in that period of time is kind of interesting.
 It’s also interesting in the grander sweep of political history.
 This all falls in a period of time that is altered significantly by Castro’s death.”